 Managing Auxiliary Employees

-For bargaining unit auxiliary employees, seniority determines the order in which employees are laid off and recalled.
+For Bargaining Unit auxiliary employees, seniority determines the order in which employees are laid off and recalled.
 Seniority is based on hours worked at straight time rates within a single seniority unit.
-Seniority units are outlined in the component agreements.
-Overtime does not count towards seniority.
+Seniority units are outlined in the Component Agreements.
+Overtime doesn't count towards seniority.
 In order to determine seniority and layoff, run a PeopleSoft report.

-- Go to My Time and Pay/PS Help
+- Go to My Time & Pay/PS Help.

 To get access to BC-RPTSAUX:

 - Forward the application to your supervisor for approval and then to the security administrator.